South Carolina General Assembly

 (2)(a) "Eligible charitable organization" means:

-(i) an organization that is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and is a pregnancy resource center or crisis pregnancy center.
-To be considered an "eligible charitable organization," a pregnancy resource center or crisis pregnancy center must:
+(i) an organization that is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and is a pregnancy resource center, crisis pregnancy center, maternity home, or residential program for human trafficking victims.
+To be considered an "eligible charitable organization," the organization must:

 (A) certify that no more than twenty percent of the contributions received under this section will be spent on administrative purposes; and